So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take

 - Very responsive.

 - One of the best HomeKit devices

 HomeKit TV is any smart TV that works with HomeKit and other smart assistants like Alexa and Google Assistant.
 It comes with a home kit remote that has typical remote buttons.

-LG OLED Evo C2 series is one of the best-selling 4K smart TV with a 120Hz refresh rate and experienced next-level gaming.
-It supports Apple Airplay, Apple home kit, and built-in google assistant and Alexa through voice commands.
+LG OLED Evo C2 series is one of the best-selling 4K smart TVs with a 120Hz refresh rate and experienced next-level gaming.
+It supports Apple Airplay, Apple Home Kit, and built-in Google Assistant and Alexa through voice commands.
 It automatically adjusts picture and sound settings according to your favorite show’s requirements.
 Adjust color brightness with LG brightness booster.